laperex/xviv/USAGE.md

 ### `[[core]]`

-Declares an instance of a catalog IP — either a Xilinx built-in IP (e.g., `clk_wiz`, `axi_dma`) or a previously packaged custom IP.
-Identified by a partial VLNV string. xviv resolves it against the live Vivado catalog at config load time.
+Declares an instance of a catalog IP — either a Xilinx built-in IP or a previously packaged custom IP.
+Identified by a partial VLNV string.

 | Key | Type | Required | Default | Description |
 |-----|------|----------|---------|-------------|